MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/effect-behavior.md

 - **Name** – the value of the [`ExportEffect`](xref:Xamarin.Forms.ExportEffectAttribute) attribute for the effect class.

 For more information about effects, see [Effects](~/xamarin-forms/app-fundamentals/effects/index.md).

+> [!NOTE]
+> The `EffectBehavior` is a custom class that can be located in the [Effect Behavior sample](https://developer.xamarin.com/samples/xamarin-forms/behaviors/effectbehavior/), and is not part of Xamarin.Forms.

 ## Creating the Behavior